Cotya/magento-composer-installer/README.md

 ### Timeouts and slow downloading.

-Mostly caused by outtages of Github, Repositories or the Internet.
+Mostly caused by outages of Github, Repositories or the Internet.
 This is a common problem with having all packages remote.

 For all of this issues you can make use of the commercial [Toran Proxy](https://toranproxy.com/).